DanBoro22/All-In-One-Organizer-WebApp/README.md

 I assume that it is just creating a container to hold everything inside of it.
 Will research more to get a better understanding.

 -I added a few visible components to my page and created a test function to give an action to the button when clicked, currently when you click the 'Add Task' button it changes the background colour to light blue.
-Test Laptop Push